cityofaustin/atd-knack-services/README.md

 ### Postgres data store

-A PostgreSQL database serves as staging area for Knack records to be published to downstream systems.
+A PostgreSQL database serves as a staging area for Knack records to be published to downstream systems.
 Knack data lives in two tables within the `api` schema, described below.

 #### `knack`